Remynfv/EmojiTab/README.md

 An emoji can be one character ``⚔`` or multiple ``(ノಠ益ಠ)ノ彡┻━┻``.
 Custom characters can be added using a resource pack with a custom font.

 ``name`` is what you type in chat to make the emoji appear. ``aliases`` is any number of alternate names for the same emoji.

+NOTE: The combined length of ``name`` and ``emoji-wrapping`` (found in config.yml) cannot exceed 16 characters.
+This is a hard limit in Minecraft, and any emoji shortcodes longer than 16 characters will be truncated (you'll get a warning in the console, too.)
 ```yaml
 emojis:
   ⚔: